 This fantastic piece of scenery is located just south of Page, Arizona.

-Note: Parking along Route 89 is prohibited.
+Note: Parking along Highway 89 is prohibited.
 If the lot is full, you must wait in line or come back at another time.
 During my 3 times visiting, I have never had an issue with parking.
 And the Horseshoe Bend parking lot has recently been expanded, so hopefully you won’t run into that issue!